dynamsoft-docs/mobile-document-scanner-docs-js/guides/index.md

 ### Self-Host Resources

-By default, the DDS library (whether pre-compiled or self-compiled) fetches resource files (Dynamsoft `node` dependencies and an HTML UI template) from CDNs.
+By default, the MDS library (whether pre-compiled or self-compiled) fetches resource files (Dynamsoft `node` dependencies and an HTML UI template) from CDNs.
 Self-hosting library resources gives you full control over hosting your application.
 Rather than using CDNs to serve these resources, you can instead host these resources on your own servers to deliver to your users directly when they use your application.

 #### Download Resources

 First, download a copy of the resources:

-1. Download **DDS** from [GitHub](https://github.com/Dynamsoft/document-scanner-javascript) as a compressed folder.
+1. Download **Document Scanner** from [GitHub](https://github.com/Dynamsoft/document-scanner-javascript) as a compressed folder.
 2. Extract the contents of the archive, and open the extracted directory in a code editor.
 3. Set your [license key](#get-a-trial-license) in the Hello World sample:
    1. Open the Hello World sample at ([`/samples/hello-world.html`](https://github.com/Dynamsoft/document-scanner-javascript/blob/main/samples/hello-world.html)).